Female genital mutilation in the United States: Federal and state policy

-As of October 2021, 40 states, most recently, Indiana, had passed legislation making FGM illegal.
+As of August 2023, 41 states, most recently, Washington, had passed legislation making FGM illegal.
 Several of these states passed legislation that made it illegal to perform FGM on anyone (not just girls under 18).

 The U.S. Congress required the Department of Health and Human services to provide information for medical students about treatment recommendations.
 Education policy was also included in the Illegal Immigration Reform and Immigrant Responsibility Act of 1996.
 The IIRARA mandated that visa recipients from 28 high-risk countries receive culturally appropriate information on the personal and legal repercussions of FGM in the United States at or before the time of entry.

 Prior to the Act being declared unconstitutional, FGM on anyone under the age of 18 had become a felony in the United States with the passage of the Female Genital Mutilation Act of 1996.
 The law was introduced by former congresswoman Pat Schroeder in October 1993.
 The Female Genital Mutilation Act included education and community outreach programs that provide information about the physical and emotional harm caused by FGM.

 On November 20, 2018, Federal Judge Barnard A. Friedman ruled the Female Genital Mutilation Act of 1996 unconstitutional because it exceeds the enumerated powers of Congress and cannot be justified by the commerce clause.
 The Department of Justice decided not to appeal the ruling, but the US House of Representatives appealed it.

-However, in January 2021 the STOP FGM Act of 2020 was signed into law by former president Donald Trump, and it mostly reenacts the previous law but emphasizes the commercial aspect of FGM markets.
+However, in January 2021 the STOP FGM Act of 2020 was signed into law by then president Donald Trump, and it mostly reenacts the previous law but emphasizes the commercial aspect of FGM markets.
 It gives federal authorities the power to prosecute those who carry out or conspire to carry out FGM, as well as increasing the maximum prison sentence from five to ten years.
 It also requires government agencies to report to Congress about the estimated number of females who are at risk of or have had FGM, and on efforts to prevent FGM.

 In 2013, the Transport for Female Genital Mutilation Act specifically prohibited the practice of "vacation cutting", the transport of a girl outside of the United States with the intention of performing FGM.